District Accountability Banner Image

 Texas Consolidated School Rating Report

-The Texas Consolidated School Rating (TCSR) report combines performance information from several different sources and reports it for each Texas public school district and campus.
-It includes:
+The TCSR combines performance information from several different sources and reports it for each Texas public school district and campus.
+It contains ratings for three areas:

 Financial Integrity Rating System of Texas